abgoyal/ShellToolsApplet/README.md

   run in the background, so you won't see any console output if its a console app.
 The applet also adds its own appletdir/tools directory in the PATH before searching for commands, so any scripts placed there can also be run similarly.

-- Line 5: Inserts a "Seperator" into the popup menu.
+- Line 5: Inserts a "Separator" into the popup menu.
 This is simply a 1-element JSON array.

-- Line 6: This line defines an "informational" item with output substituition.
-It is simple a 1-element JSON array, as it executes no commands.
+- Line 6: This line defines an informational-only, dynamic item with output substituition.
+It is simply a 1-element JSON  array, as it executes no commands.
   What marks it as a "non-interactive" entry is that its first character is "!".
 This "!" will be removed by the applet before setting up the menu, but it will cause the applet to make the particular entry "inactive".
   Next is another special character "~".
 This is a field seperator for output substitution.
   Output substitution is a powerful function ShellTools offers that allows one to dynamically update the content of the menu label (or command) based on the output of a script.
 Each output substituition entry requires three fields delimited with `~`.

-   - The first field is a small identifier, preferably 4-6 characters long, all capitals.
+   - The first field (here `NETS`) is a small identifier, preferably 4-6 characters long, all capitals.
 It is used by the applet to maintain state.
 It _must_ be provided.

-   -The second field is a "notify command" and is optional.
+   - The second field (here empty) is a "notify command" and is optional.
 In this particular entry, notify command has not been used.

-   -The third field is the shell command whose output will be substituted.
-Here it is `netspeed.sh wlan0` which is a tool included with the applet that reports total network download and current download rates.
+   - The third field (here `netspeed.sh wlan0`) is the shell command whose output will be substituted. `netspeed.sh` is a tool included with the applet that reports total network download and current download rates. `wlan0` is the interface to be monitored

   Thus the entire output substitution entry is `~NETS~~netspeed.sh wlan0~`.
 Note that the delimiter must be used at the beginning as well as end, not just between the fields.

   Note also that as this entry is marked as "informational only", by prefixing it with `!`, the second element is not needed.